 Installment plans allow customers to pay for a product in installments without paying interest fees.
 It can be a useful option when buying large value products – especially for customers who don’t have a credit card or don’t want to rack up any more credit card debt.

 Offering an installment plan to customers does have its downsides – if customers don’t pay, you have to chase up debts.
 That said, there are services that can manage and organize these installment plans for you.
+For businesses, utilizing tools like Rotessa can simplify the process of managing installment payments through automated direct debits, ensuring timely and hassle-free transactions.
 Credit checking customers could be worthwhile to get a better idea of how likely they are to pay on time.

 Third-party finance